Top 10 Animal Products You Never Realized You’re Consuming

 1 Bagels

-This is the world we live in: a prominent restaurant chain called Panera Bread Company, which has more than 2,000 locations in the US and Canada, proudly proclaims on its website that its bagels aren’t made with bird feathers and HUMAN HAIR.
+This is the world we live in: a major chain like Panera Bread proudly proclaims on its website that its bagels aren’t made with bird feathers or human hair.

-It would be remiss of us to leave this list without a little animal/vegetable humour: How can you tell if someone’s a vegan?
-Answer: They’ll tell you!
+And for a final laugh: How can you tell if someone’s a vegan?
+They’ll tell you!

 You may also like